cartesi/experiments/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

-# Create add a new project
+# Add a new project

 1. Create a new markdown file and add project details, tags and descriptions here `experiments/src/pages/your-project-name.md`